 Although such increases are very impressive, market watchers noted that the eye-catching growth was due to airlines starting from an artificially low base due to travel restrictions.

-Data from information provider VariFlight showed that the accumulated passenger flights as of Sunday was 25,900, an increase of 187% over the same period last year, but a decrease of 86% from the same period in 2019.
+Data from information provider VariFlight showed that the accumulated passenger flights as of Sunday were 25,900, an increase of 187% over the same period last year, but a decrease of 86% from the same period in 2019.

 Read original article